DC Discharge Gridded Ion Thruster

 • $M$ is the ion mass.

-$v_i$ is affected both by propellant choice and the electromagnetic environment in the chamber.
 In a simple world where only the basic electrical design of the thruster contributes to the electrodynamics of the system, conservation of energy can be applied:

 $$-\Delta U = \Delta KE$$